 Product Information and Environmental Policy - it is very important to me that my jewellery making has as minimal impact upon the envrionment as possible and I try very hard to make choices to ensure that I source and use recycled materials wherever I can, that I eliminate any waste by being as efficient as possible with my work processes and that I use local or UK based suppliers for my materials.

 Gift Wrapping and Packaging - all of my jewellery is gift boxed and protected with tissue paper before placing inside a sturdy cardboard postal box.
-My gift boxes, tissue, ribbon, business cards, postal boxes and packaging tape are made from either fully or partically recycled materials and, as I can source them, I will eventually make sure that all of my packaging and paper good are made from 100% recylced materials.
+My gift boxes, tissue, ribbon, business cards, postal boxes and packaging tape are made from either fully or partially recycled materials and, are all fully re-cyclable.
+As I can source them, I will eventually make sure that all of my packaging and paper good are also made from 100% recylced materials.

 Do you use recylced metals?
 Wherever possible I use recycled sterling silver to make my jewellery - this applies to the wire, sheet and tube that I use.
 At the time of writing I have been uable to source findings such as pre-made chain and earring scrolls and posts that are made from recycled sterling silver.
 I'm looking though!

 I have started to use brass for some of my designs and this is almost always a sutainable metal as it's just not ecomonic to produce new brass for industry and so the tube that I use for my ring settings is made from locally sourced recycled brass.